L'Occitane Shea Butter Body Rich Lotion Review

 Review

-Results you may expect from using L'Occitane Shea Butter Body Rich Lotion:
+Does L'Occitane Shea Butter Body Rich Lotion Work?

-Intensely moisturizing: L'Occitane Shea Butter Body Rich Lotion has a moisturizing rating of 8.1 out of 10.
+According to CreamScan analysis, L'Occitane Shea Butter Body Rich Lotion is intensely moisturizing, with a moisturizing rating of 8.1 out of 10.

 Is it more humectant or occlusive?
 Rather occlusive.
 It has a high humectancy of 6.2 out of 10, primarily due to the substantial concentration of Glycerin (est. ≈4.0%), and a maximum occlusivity of 10 out of 10, mainly due to the significant content of Butyrospermum Parkii (Shea) Butter (est. ≈15.0%) and Helianthus Annuus (Sunflower) Seed Oil (est. ≈6.0%).